vrm-piyush/Python-Projects/CircularFractalTree/README.md

 ## Contribution Guidelines

-Contributions to enhance the Circular Fractal Tree Program are welcome!
-If you have ideas or encounter any issues, please open an [issue](https://github.com/vrm-piyush/CircularFractalTree/issues) or submit a pull request.
+Contributions are welcome!
+If you have ideas for improvements or encounter any issues, please open an [issue](https://github.com/vrm-piyush/Acronym/issues) or refer to [contribution guidelines](../CONTRIBUTING.md) for more details.

 ---